patrick-finley-ui/uipathCustomHtmlTasks/README.md

 4.  **Customize the Prompt:**
     * Inside the project folder, you will find a file named `promptExample.md`.
     * Open this file.
 It contains the prompt template you'll use.
     * **Adjust the template** by filling in the details for your specific task, including the name of the user, the variables you need to pass in and out, and the actions required.
+USE AI to help you re-write the prompt for you if you're feeling lazy!

 ***